Home / Coffee knowledge / Niche Zero in our espresso grinder test – a coherent package

 Niche Zero im Espressomühlen Test – ein stimmiges Paket

 The Niche Zero aims to be a small, compact machine that plays at a high level.
-In March 2020, we bought the machine for CHF 617 / €580 via crowdfunding and compared it in our large test with 24 espresso grinders.
+In March 2020, we purchased the machine for 617 CHF/580 € via crowdfunding and compared it with 24 espresso grinders in our comprehensive test.

 • Width: 120 mm